Authorization Data Model

 - Control administrative and platform-level functions.

-Ternary Assignment: Data/Governance Roles and Groups Across Levels
+Ternary Assignment: Data Roles and Groups Across Levels

 Data and governance roles can be assigned to groups on multiple levels.
 Important: This is a ternary assignment, i.e. a group is assigned a data or governance role in respect to a specific dataset, data space, or platform level.